protostax/ProtoStax_StereoscopicCameraPi/README.md

 around to give the viewer a 3D tour from the comfort of their couch!

+This project uses richtr's [NoSleep.js] (https://github.com/richtr/NoSleep.js) library to prevent the mobile phone from auto-locking after a period of inactivity which will happen when you display your phone in the Google Cardboard Viewer.

 Stack with
 [ProtoStax Enclosurefor RPI UPSPack Standard V3](https://www.protostax.com/products/protostax-enclosure-for-rpi-upspack-standard-v3) for a portable setup with backup power, so the camera operator is not bound by power cables.
-When the battery is low, the camera setup can be plugged back in to provide power and also recharge the battery.
+When the battery is low, the camera setup can be plugged back in to provide power and also recharge the battery. (with the Raspberry Pi Zero setup - Raspberry Pi 5 requires 5A of power which cannot be provided by the UPSPack Standard V3).

 ## Running the script as a service